Description:- Charminar, State: Telangana

 into the present structure, a massive fortification of granite extending around 5 km in circumference.
 It remained the capital of the Qutb Shahi dynasty until

-1590 when the capital was shifted to Hyderabad.
+1590, when the capital was shifted to Hyderabad.
 The Qutb Shahis expanded the fort, whose 7 km outer wall enclosed the city.

 The Buddha

-Statue of Hyderabad is a monolith located in India.
+statue of Hyderabad is a monolith located in India.

 It is the world's tallest monolith of Gautama Buddha, erected on Gibraltar Rock

 in the middle of Hussain Sagar.
+The government of Andhra

-Pradesh led by N. T. Rama Rao was ousted in 1989.
+Pradesh, led by N. T. Rama Rao, was ousted in 1989.
 By the next

 year, the statue was ready for erection.
 ABC Limited, a local company, was